xiaochuanle/Z-Calling/README.md

 make -j
 ```
 Once compilation is complete, the executables (such as z-calling-base and z-bam2txt) will be located in the build/ directory.
-Optionally: Add Z-Calling/build to your APTH.
+Optionally: Add Z-Calling/build to your PATH.

 ## Z-Calling Usage